sourcegraph/handbook/content/departments/people-talent/talent/tools/interview_training.md

 How to prepare for your interview:

-- Click on the Greenhouse scorecard in the notes section of your calendar invite.
-Here, you can review:
+- Review the following information by clicking on the Greenhouse scorecard in the notes section of your calendar invite.
   - The candidate's resume
   - The interview prep section, including the job description
   - The scorecard, containing the structured interview questions that you will ask during the interview